CalabreseLab/seekr/README.md

 A web portal is available at [seekr.org](http://seekr.org).

-`The v1.0.1 update contains additional log transformation options and a tweak for length normalization`

 ## Updates
 Includes a redesigned flag to indicate the method of *k*-mer standardization, and an additional option for *k*-mer standardization: --log2 [1,2,3] or -l [1,2,3]